ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/5_Extensions_PAC_Bayes.md

 <summary>Proof</summary>
 <br>

 The proof of these individual statements follow the same structure.
-We will only prove the first of these by applying the theorem proven below.
-The first two can be proven in a similar way but applying Theorem 1 $(i)$ from (Rivasplata, 2020) and Proposition 3.1 from (Blanchard, 2007) respectively.
+We will only prove the last of these by applying the theorem proven below.
+The first two can be proven in a similar way by applying Theorem 1 $(i)$ from (Rivasplata, 2020) and Proposition 3.1 from (Blanchard, 2007) respectively.

 **Lemma 1**
 For $\rho_S=\mathcal{N}\left(\mathbf{w},\sigma^2I_d\right)$ and $\pi=\mathcal{N}\left(\mathbf{v},\sigma^2I_d\right)$, we have that